 Ecommerce fit: Loudmink is not ecommerce-specific, but its channel coverage aligns with where ecommerce citations originate.
 Reddit opportunities on Pro and Max can target purchase-intent subreddits (r/BuyItForLife, r/hometheater, product-category communities) where real buyers ask for recommendations.
 YouTube opportunities on Max cover product review content that Perplexity, Gemini, and Grok cite when answering product queries.
 Blog articles can target category-level queries ("best [product type] 2026") and comparison content ("Product A vs Product B").
 The AEO for ecommerce playbook breaks down the full strategy.

 Limitations for ecommerce: No Shopify or product feed integration.
 Category content requires manual input on product details rather than pulling from a catalog automatically.
-No dedicated ecommerce strategist.
+No dedicated ecommerce strategist, and no citation-probability score like AthenaHQ's ACE to predict which changes will land before you make them.
 The Starter plan at $99/mo covers ChatGPT only, which limits ecommerce visibility since buyers use Perplexity and Gemini heavily for product research.

 Best ecommerce use case: Ecommerce brands at any budget that need multi-channel execution (blog, Reddit, YouTube) and want human review before anything publishes under their brand.